Otira Tunnel: Route selection

-The Midland Railway Company investigated alternatives to a long tunnel, but a railway line over the pass with gradients of 1 in 50 on both sides was not practical.
+The Midland Railway Company investigated alternatives to a long tunnel, but a railway line over the pass with gradients of 1 in 50 on both sides was found to not be affordable, and there was uncertainty whether the steep hillsides would be stable enough.
 Other options for a line over the pass were a cable-hauled system or a line of 1 in 15 gradient using either the Fell system or a rack railway using the Abt system (or even an S-shaped tunnel under Mount Rolleston).
-However, the government did not favour the Fell system as used on the Rimutaka Incline which was expensive to operate.
-After taking over the line the government decided in 1900 on a 10 km long straight tunnel with a gradient of 1 in 37, but after expert advice opted two years later for an 8.55 km tunnel at the slightly steeper gradient of 1 in 33.
+The company favoured the Abt system, but the government preferred the Fell system as used on the Rimutaka Incline.
+Finance for the company fell through in 1894 and they stopped operating.